HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: password
    - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: The current password of the user.
+Stored as varchar(225) in the database

-- Parameter: newPassword
+- Parameter: $newPassword
-   - Type: String
+   - Type: int
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: The new password the user wants to change to.
+Stored as tinyint(1) in the database

 - Parameter: action
-   - Type: String
+   - Type: ?
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Specifies the action

 ## Calling Methods
 - POST